Wet Bulb Calculator

 It might look intimidating, but don't worry — we do all the calculations for you.
 Just input two numbers:

-rh%Relative humidity - a ratio of how much water vapor is in the air to how much it could contain at a given temperature.
+— Relative humidity — a ratio of how much water vapor is in the air to how much it could contain at a given temperature.
 Sometimes, the humidity is so high you feel like you could make use of the density calculator.

 Wet-bulb calculator applications